This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 (Everyone thought it was built as one piece.)

-I hope you found this article useful and have a happy flying and car seat strolling experience!
+I hope you found this article useful and have a happy flying and car seat strolling experience with your little one!

 In addition to the links I’ve included above, here are some other resources to help you find the easiest way to take your car seat on a plane: